Working as a freelance translator is common.

 - reading documents

-- writing and editing copies
+- writing and editing copy

 - preparing summaries

-- Translation companies
+- Translation companies/agencies

-- Commercial and industrial organisations
+- Commercial and industrial organisations, such as manufacturers

 - Ability to work to deadlines

 - The ability to grasp new concepts quickly, eg technical terms

 - A clear writing style with an impeccable knowledge of spelling and grammar

 - Fluency in at least two foreign languages

 - The ability to build good relationships with clients.